TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/setupscript.rst

 (5)
-    The ``license`` field is a text indicating the license covering the package where the license is not a selection from the "License" Trove classifiers.
+    The ``license`` field is a text indicating the license covering the package where the license is not a selection kutoka the "License" Trove classifiers.
 See the ``Classifier`` field.
 Notice that there's a ``licence`` distribution option which is deprecated but still acts as an alias for ``license``.